Bai language

-The Bai language (Bai: Baip‧ngvp‧zix; 白语 (白語, Báiyǔ, white language)) is a language spoken in China, primarily in Yunnan Province, by the Bai people.
+Bai (Bai: Baip‧ngvp‧zix; 白语 (白語, Báiyǔ, white language)) is a Sino-Tibetan language spoken in China, primarily in Yunnan Province, by the Bai people.
 The language has over a million speakers and is divided into three or four main dialects.
 Bai syllables are always open, with a rich set of vowels and eight tones.
 The tones are divided into two groups with modal and non-modal (tense, harsh or breathy) phonation.
 There is a small amount of traditional literature written with Chinese characters, Bowen (僰文), as well as a number of recent publications printed with a recently standardized system of romanisation using the Latin alphabet.

 The origins of Bai have been obscured by intensive Chinese influence of an extended period.
-Different scholars have proposed that it is an early offshoot or sister language of Chinese, part of the Loloish branch or a separate group within the Sino-Tibetan family.
+Different scholars have proposed that it is an early offshoot or sister language of Chinese, part of the Loloish branch, or a separate group within the Sino-Tibetan family.